Wednesday, July 16th, 2008

 » Read More…

-Lately I’ve been receiving email asking for my opinion on which parrot is better and quiet, because they are impressed with the abilities these parrots can do, furthermore having a parrot is so entertaining and fun.
+Lately I received emails seeking for my opinion on which parrot is better and quiet.
+They were planning of bringing home a parrot because they were impressed with the abilities these parrots can do.
+Furthermore, having a parrot is so entertaining and fun.

 True, I do admit that parrots are really cute and fun companions.
 Many people only see the positive state of parrots but they failed to see the negative state of parrots.
 They failed to understand that parrots aren’t domestic pets like dogs or cats.
 Even parrots that are captive bred, hand-fed by humans still have their own wild instincts within their blood.
 There are time these cute fellows can go cranky or even turning to real devil which turned the whole house upside down.